Universal non-equilibrium states at the fractional quantum Hall edge: Effective theory of the edge states

-{\it Effective theory of the edge states.}--- It has been shown in Ref.\ \cite{Juerg-class} that general constraints of locality and gauge invariance allow one to construct an effective theory of the QH edge states at energies much lower than the Fermi energy.
-Such theory, however, contains arbitrary parameters, that can be fixed experimentally or from microscopic calculations.
+It has been shown that general constraints of locality and gauge invariance allow one to construct an effective theory of the QH edge states at energies much lower than the Fermi energy. \cite{Juerg-class} Such theory, however, contains arbitrary parameters, that can only be fixed experimentally or from microscopic calculations.
 Different realizations of these parameters are referred to as different effective models.
 In the minimal (i.e.\ simplest possible) effective models, the QH edge states at filling factors $\nu = 2/m$ with odd $m$ are described by boson fields $\phi_{s\alpha}(x,t)$, where $s = L,U,R$ enumerates the three edges in the experimental setup, left, upper and right, and $\alpha = 0,1$ enumerates the edge channels at each edge, see Fig.\ \ref{conc}.
 These fields have canonical commutation relations:

 where a different sign for $\alpha = 1$ reflects the opposite chirality of the corresponding channel.
 The charge densities at each edge in the system of units where $e = \hbar = 1$ are given by

 where $\theta$ is the first parameter that could not be fixed at the level of effective theory and describes the strength of interactions at the edge \cite{footnote-int,our-frac}.